The High Llamas: Gideon Gaye–Snowbug

 O'Hagan recalled that "we had everybody knocking the door down saying, 'here take the money and make the [next] record.'"
 The follow-up to Gideon Gaye, Hawaii (1996), was released on Alpaca Park, and reached number 62 in the UK, again for a one-week stay.
 He described the work as a fusion between the music of the "post mid-European Stockhausen era" and the "really screwed up West Coast American sort of music, of the Wrecking Crew variety".
 It incorporated more electronic sounds than Gideon Gaye, while its lyrics loosely address themes of "nomadism, nostalgia, film and musical theatre, and the effects of colonialism".
 In the US, the album was issued with a 40-minute bonus CD containing material that was previously unreleased in that region.
 Dominic Murcott then joined the group on vibraphone and marimba.

 The High Llamas' American and British fanbase continued to grow.
 Cold and Bouncy (1998) pushed the band further into electronics.
 According to O'Hagan, it was named for electronica's "paradoxical" combination of "chill" or digital sounds and "boisterous" rhythms.
-It was accompanied by Lollo Rosso (1998), an album consisting of seven remixed Cold and Bouncy tracks created by Mouse on Mars, Cornelius, Schneider TM, Jim O'Rourke, Kid Loco, Stock, Hausen & Walkman, and the High Llamas.
+It was accompanied by Lollo Rosso (1998), a remix album for Cold and Bouncy featuring remixes contributed by indie electronic musicians such as Mouse on Mars, Cornelius, Schneider TM, Jim O'Rourke, Kid Loco, Stock, Hausen & Walkman, and the High Llamas themselves.
 Snowbug (1999) featured Stereolab vocalists Lætitia Sadier and Mary Hansen.
 The album was met with poor sales, and was their last before departing V2 Records.
 A two-disc compilation, Retrospective, Rarities & Instrumentals (2003), collected tracks from their main discography up to this point.
 Additionally, it included rarities that had been released as B-sides or bonus tracks on Japanese and American editions of their albums, while one song, "Vampo Brazil", was a previously unreleased outtake from the Cold and Bouncy sessions.